treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 ---
 layout: post
-title: "Loop Better: a deeper look at the iterator protocol in Python"
+title: "Loop Better: a deeper look at iteration in Python"
 date: 2018-02-19 10:00:45 -0800
 comments: true
 categories: python
 ---

 Python's `for` loops don't work the way `for` loops do in other languages.
-Unlike many languages, it's also not uncommon to find "lazy iterables" and even infinitely-long iterables in Python code.

 In this article we're going to dive into Python's `for` loops to take a look at how they work under the hood and why they work the way they do.

-This article is a text-based version of the Loop Better talk I gave last year at [DjangoCon AU][], [PyGotham][], and [North Bay Python][].
+This article is based on the Loop Better talk I gave last year at [DjangoCon AU][], [PyGotham][], and [North Bay Python][].

 ## Looping Gotchas